 In heav'n is my fair dwelling,

 4. Recit.
 (T)

-Ah, if it could for me now quickly come to pass
+Ah, could for me though soon well come to pass

 That I my death,

 The end of ev'ry woe,